craigtscott/Honey-Do/README.md

 #Honey Do

-Honey Do a todo list for the busy bee can be found at [honeydo.craigtscott.com][Honey Do].
-HD empowers user and allows them to take back their busy life with a dynamic list app and was the inspired by Remember the Milk .
+Honey Do a to-do list for the busy bee can be found at [honeydo.craigtscott.com][Honey Do].
+HD empowers user and allows them to take back their hectic lives by using this dynamic list app.
+HD was the inspired by Remember the Milk .

-Hd is build on a Rails backend with a React front end.
+Hd is build on a Rails backend with a React frontend.

 Hd is a solo project by Craig Scott.